The

 the book

-to let his heart enter its shrine,1
+to let his heart enter its shrine,

 the author

-21 who makes the land-register of the Black Land.3
+King in his listing of taxes, who makes the land-register of the Black Land.
+The

-24 the overseer of grains, [provider of]
+the people, the overseer of grains, [provider of] foods, who supplies the

-27 the justified in Ipu,7
+the justified in Ta-wer.

 the addressee

-34 the devotee of Min-Kamutef,9
+the devotee of Min-Kamutef,

-35 the water-pourer of Wennofer,10
+the water-pourer of Wennofer,

-12 of the mother of god,
+the watcher of the mother of god,

 THE TEACHING